Burmese Ghouls: Achievements

-New Teams
+New teams

-In April, following their continuous achievements on MLBB team, Burmese Ghouls announced that they will be expanding their Esports teams on Arena of Valor and PUBG Mobile.
+In April, following their continuous achievements on MLBB team, Burmese Ghouls announced that they would be expanding their Esports teams to Arena of Valor and PUBG Mobile.
 In September, the team also expanded to Dota 2.

-2020-2021
+2020–2021

 During MPL Myanmar Season 4, Dee joined the team.
 Together with the new players, BG won the MPL Myanmar Season 4 and 5.
 In M2 World Championship, in Singapore.
-They were able to perform outstanding at the tournament and achieved first runner ups.
-They were the first team in the Myanmar Esport industry to reach the finals of a World Championship Tournament.
+They were first runner up at the tournament.
+They were the first team in the Myanmar Esports industry to reach the finals of a World Championship tournament.

-But right after they get back home from M2 World Championships, following the 2021 Myanmar coup d'état, Burmese Ghouls have disbanded as of July 3, 2021 with only the leader ICE ICE remaining in BG even though he will no longer play Mobile Legends: Bang Bang and other games because of a domestic boycott of Chinese games in Myanmar.
+Right after they got back home from M2 World Championships, following the 2021 Myanmar coup d'état, Burmese Ghouls have disbanded as of July 3, 2021 with only the leader ICE ICE remaining in BG even though he will no longer play Mobile Legends: Bang Bang and other games because of a domestic boycott of Chinese games in Myanmar.
 Therefore, they had to shut down all their Esports teams.

 2021

 Refoundation

-Although they stated to boycott the game.
-The team was eventually recreated under a new name "Burmese Ghouls Junior" with completely new members in 2021.
+Although they stated to boycott the game, the team was eventually recreated under a new name "Burmese Ghouls Junior" with completely new members in 2021.
 The team joined in some 3rd-party tournaments, achieving minor successes.

 2022

 Coming back to fame

-The team, renamed back to original name "Burmese Ghouls", participated in MSC 2022 – Myanmar Qualifier where they got second runner-ups.
-Therefore, becoming well known again.
+The team, renamed back to its original name "Burmese Ghouls", participated in MSC 2022 – Myanmar Qualifier, where they were second runner-ups.
+Therefore, they became well known again.
 At the time, the team was also performing well in other 3rd-party tournaments in Myanmar.

 Participation in M4 World Championship – Myanmar Qualifier

-Burmese Ghouls did participate in M4 World Championship – Myanmar Qualifier.
-Although they did not get to win the tournament, they performed well and got 5th–6th place in that tournament.
+Burmese Ghouls participated in the M4 World Championship – Myanmar Qualifier.
+Although they did not get to win the tournament, they performed well and got 5th–6th place.